WFMZ investigates what happen to the popular historical sign on a local rail trail

 The famous Coopersburg dinosaur trackway is no longer there because vandals removed the dinosaur footprints.

-Because of the fossilized footprints that were there, geologists know that rocks along that part of the trail formed in prehistoric times.
+Because fossilized footprints were once there, geologists know that rocks along that part of the trail formed in prehistoric times.

 "The way we read that history is through rocks,” said Frank.